How are binoculars described?

 Binoculars can have independent eyepiece focus, which compensates for the differences between the eyes of different users and changing distances between the user and the object.
 For center-focusing binoculars, the eyepiece can be adjusted to compensate for your individual eye strength.
 After your individual eyes have been set into focus, a focus knob is used to uniformly adjust the distance of both sides.

-The SVB Shop and the SVB catalogue both offer a wide range of binoculars, from entry-level models to high-end professional units.
+The SVB Shop and the SVB catalogue both offer a wide range of binoculars, from entry-level models, mid-range models, such as our SEATEC binoculars and more expensive, high-end professional units from Fujinon.
 Prices range considerably, from under €40 to several thousand euros.
 In general: Great binoculars with brilliant, contrast-rich images are quite expensive, but their incredible functionality and performance pays off!
-For maximum optical performance and robust mechanics, which also withstand moisture, cold and heat, we recommend choosing one of the high-end binoculars from Steiner.
+For maximum optical performance and robust mechanics, which also withstand moisture, cold and heat, we recommend choosing one of the high-end binoculars.
 The differences between premium binoculars and lower-end models are truly remarkable, making spending the extra money absolutely worthwhile in the long run.

 The use of state-of-the-art materials is setting new standards in optical performance and durability.